 When (and How) to Refresh Old Articles for Traffic

-Refresh only what's worth refreshing — with the Search Console query that finds position 8-20 articles, a refresh template, and re-indexing flow.
+Refresh only what's worth it: the Search Console query that surfaces position 8-20 pages, a refresh template, and the 2026 re-indexing flow that actually works.

-A refresh is not “open the file and bump the date”.
-It is editing a page Google already sees value in, removing what’s outdated, expanding what’s thin, and asking Google to look again.
-The hardest part is picking which articles deserve the work — and Search Console answers that question precisely.
+A refresh is not “open the file and bump the date.”
+It is editing a page Google already sees value in: removing what’s outdated, expanding what’s thin, and asking Google to look again.
+The hardest part is picking which pages deserve the work, and Search Console answers that precisely.

-• The article ranks position 8-20 for at least one query with real impressions.
+• It ranks position 8-20 for at least one query with real impressions (≥ 100/month is a usable floor).

-• Top-ranking competitors have visibly more depth or recency.
+• Top-ranking competitors have visibly more depth or more recent data.

-• CTR is below 3% at position < 10 — usually a title/meta issue more than content.
+• CTR is below ~3% while sitting at position < 10, which is usually a title/meta problem more than a content problem.

-Refresh articles that are close to ranking better, not articles that are far from ranking at all.
+The one-line rule: refresh pages that are close to ranking better, not pages that are far from ranking at all.
 The first kind has proven demand; the second hasn’t.

 Before you start